-Annual precipitation is fairly evenly distributed through the year and averages over 20 inches.
-Snows are heavy and usually remain in place during the winter.
-Annual snowfall averages 150 to 200 inches per year.
+Annual precipitation ranges from 15-19 inches per year.
 Wide fluctuations may occur in yearly precipitation and result in more dry years than those with more than normal precipitation.
 Temperatures show a wide range between summer and winter and between daily maximums and minimums.
 This is predominantly due to the high elevation and dry air, which permits rapid incoming and outgoing radiation.
 Cold air outbreaks in winter move rapidly from northwest to southeast and account for extreme minimum temperatures.
+Extreme storms may occur during the winter, but most severely affect ranch operations during late winter and spring.